drupal-entity-training/event/index.md

     The interface name in front of the `$entity_type` parameter is a _type hint_.
 It dictates what type of object must be passed.
 Type hinting an interface allows any class that _implements_ the interface to be passed.

+  * Entity ownership:

+    ```php
+    EntityOwnerInterface
+    ```

+    When creating an entity with owner support from an entity reference widget, the owner of the host entity is taken over.

   * Inheritance: